 Retires living on a fixed income can stretch their savings by settling in an area with lower taxes and a lower cost of living.
 Of course, price is only one factor when choosing a home.
 Other considerations include climate, crime rates, local attractions and proximity to family and friends.
 If affordability and low cost of living is high on your list of priorities, you may want to look for a home in one of these retirement-friendly states.

 Though Mississippi may not be the first state that comes to mind when picturing retirement, this southern destination is gaining the attention of thrifty retirees.
 Though Mississippi doesn’t have as many resort areas as other retirement destinations, it has a lovely climate and a generally low cost of living.
-There is no state income tax on qualified retirement income, and property taxes are relatively low, especially with the additional exemption for homeowners aged 65 or better.
+There is no state income tax on qualified retirement income, and property taxes are relatively low, especially with the additional exemption for homeowners aged 65+.

 Though Nevada’s real estate market fell drastically after the housing bubble burst in 2006, the state’s active adult communities have generally fared better.
 Nevada has no state income tax, which means no tax on retirement income as well.
 The overall tax burden is low and homebuyers can now find more affordable homes than in past years.
 Some of Nevada’s most affordable active adult communities include beautiful developments like Sun City Mesquite, Solera at Anthem and Sierra Canyon.

 The Peach State was once just a stop-over on the way to Florida, but Georgia is now gaining popularity as a retirement destination.
 The climate is hot and sunny, and areas like Atlanta and Savannah each have their own distinct charm.
 Georgia has a relatively low cost of living and its tax laws are becoming more favorable for retirees.
-There is no state tax on Social Security and residents aged 62 or better may be eligible for a retirement income adjustment.
+There is no state tax on Social Security and residents aged 62+ may be eligible for a retirement income adjustment.
 Active adults can find affordable homes in communities like Sun City Peachtree, Cresswind at Lake Lanier and Carlisle Village.